Splitting differential equations using Galois theory: Introduction

 One of the main tools of \cite{jaoui2023relative} and \cite{jin2020internality} is that, under certain conditions, uniform internality and splitting are equivalent.
 Then, one can use algebraic characterizations of splitting to obtain strong restrictions on when a fibration can be uniformly internal.
 This is also at the heart of our methods.

 Question \ref{qu: internality-log-diff-pullbacks} has been asked for $m = 1$ in \cite{jin2020internality}, but we remove that restriction here.
 One issue with picking $m > 1$ (and working over possibly non-constant parameters) is that we loose a convenient criteria due to Rosenlicht \cite{rosenlicht1974nonminimality} that tells us exactly when equation (\ref{eqn: base}) is internal to the constants.
-To the authors' knowledge, no such criteria is known without these assumptions.
+To the authors' knowledge, no such criteria is known without these assumptions \footnote{Since this article was first written, the authors \cite{eagles2024internality} have obtained a generalization to $m > 1$, over constant parameters.}.

 To answer Question \ref{qu: internality-log-diff-pullbacks}, we proceed in two steps, each of independent interest:

 \begin{enumerate}[(a)] \item develop general model-theoretic tools to determine sufficient conditions for a definable fibration to split, \item give some concrete algebraic characterization of splitting for the logarithmic derivative. \end{enumerate}